 * a dog has bitten multiple people resulting in serious injury,

-* a dog has bitten maybe only one time resulting in serious injury with no warnings,
+* a dog has bitten maybe only one time, resulting in serious injury with little or no warning,

-* a dog is showing aggressive behavior to a particularly vulnerable member of the family (child or elderly person or person with health concerns or special needs,)
+* a dog is anxious about or showing aggressive behavior to a particularly vulnerable member of the community (child or elderly person or person with health concerns or special needs,)

 * a dog is showing predatory behavior toward another pet in the house,

 * a dog is showing anxious or aggressive behavior and also has serious medical concerns,